fenago/machine-learning/lab_guides/lab_4.md

 ## 4.5 Coding the perceptron algorithm
 Ok, ready to get our hands dirty and code the perceptron algorithm?
 Here we go.
-The code is available on  the  public  Github  repo  for  this  book, http://github.com/luisguiserrano/manning.
+The code is available on  the  public  Github  repo  for  this  course, http://github.com/luisguiserrano/manning.
 We’ll test it on the following dataset.

 ![](./images/79.png)